 You can now read this article offline and get GPS-guided travel directions to the attractions featured in this article by downloading the GPSmyCity app on iTunes App Store or Google Play.
 Click the link below to access the article.

-The state of Oaxaca is located in the southeastern area of Mexico and the capital is Oaxaca de Juarez.
+The state of Oaxaca is located in the southeastern area of Mexico, and its capital is Oaxaca de Juarez.

 The state of Oaxaca is home to some very special beach destinations.
-One in particular is Mazunte a turtle and yoga hotspot located 265 km south of Oaxaca City and definitely worth a visit after you have spent time in Oaxaca.
+One in particular is Mazunte, a turtle and yoga hotspot located 265 km south of Oaxaca City.
+It is worth a visit after you have spent time in Oaxaca.

 How to get to Oaxaca from Mexico City